 UHCS staff provide confidential support and services to those affected by sexual violence.
 This means that they are NOT required to report to the University’s Title IX Coordinator any information disclosed about an incident of Prohibited Conduct.
-Confidential resources are also available at the ViSION Resource Center and Northeastern’s Spiritual Advisors at the Center for Spirituality Dialogue and Service.
+Confidential resources are also available at through the OPEN staff, the ViSION Resource Center and the spiritual advisors at the Center for Spirituality Dialogue and Service.

 Confidentiality and Email

 Please be aware that email communication is not considered confidential as it can be intercepted in transmission or misdirected.
 Rather than emailing a provider, please communicate any sensitive information by telephone.
 Also, please note that any email communication sent to a provider may become part of the student’s medical record.

 Please do not email UHCS about matters needing urgent attention.
 The UHCS mailbox is not consistently monitored.